 Customer experience, in simple language, is a measure of how satisfied customers are whenever they engage with your products or services either online or in your offline store.
 Market studies show that a business with a top-notch customer experience stands a 17% higher chance of growing consistently year after year as compared to those with a poor customer experience strategy.

 Other studies show that businesses whose online customer experience is flawless stand a 68% improvement chance in regards to their online reputation within a period not exceeding five years.

 1. Increasing revenue

 As we have already established, a satisfied customer will keep coming back for more of your products and services.
 Research shows that loyal customers contribute to a 300 percent revenue increase over a period of three years.
 That is in sharp contrast with a dissatisfied customer base which can reduce your revenues by up to 14% within a calendar year.

 These numbers are too compelling for any serious businessperson to ignore, particularly bearing in mind that improving customer experience is a simple thing to do.
-A simple act of taking feedbacks from clients and then using them to improve your services is all you need to satisfy the customer.
+A simple act of taking feedback from clients and then using them to improve your services is all you need to satisfy the customer.
 It is more about showing a genuine effort of going a step further in order to solve the customer’s problem.

 2. Your competitor is keen on poaching your loyal customers

 It doesn’t matter how long you have been with a given loyal customer, he or she will be tempted to leave for a better deal elsewhere.
 Unfortunately, your competitors know that loyal customers form the backbone of your entire business, and if that backbone is destabilized, your business will come crumbling down.
 You, too, must be breathing on your competitor’s neck if you want to win some of their loyal customers over to your side.
 How, then, do you safeguard your customers from the poachers and how do you successfully poach customers from competitors?
 It is only through having the best customer experience.